Laser Printer vs. Inkjet Printer

 Speed

 Speed is a huge factor when it comes to printing in a work environment, and laser printers are going to be the most efficient in that respect.
-Even the most basic model of laser printers will be able to generate more pages per minute than some of the top-notch inkjet printers on the market, especially the units that only use black printer toner.
-Laser printers typically range from about 25 pages per minute up to 70 pages per minute for enterprise-level machines.
+Even the most basic model of laser printers will be able to generate more pages per minute than some of the top-notch inkjet printers on the market, especially the units that only use a single black printer toner.
+Laser printers typically range from about 25 pages per minute up to 70 pages per minute for business level machines.
 Inkjet printers can be as low as 5 pages per minute and rarely exceed 30 pages per minute.

 Quality